slackapi/bolt-js/docs/_tutorials/getting_started.md

 > ⚙️We've collected some of the most common hosting providers Slack developers use to host their apps [on our API site](https://api.slack.com/docs/hosting)

-When one of the events occurs, Slack will send your app some information about the event, like the user that triggered it and the channel it occured in.
-Your app will process the JSON and can then respond accordingly.
+When an event occurs, Slack will send your app some information about the event, like the user that triggered it and the channel it occurred in.
+Your app will process the details and can respond accordingly.

 <details>
 <summary markdown="0">